uncbiag/easyreg/doc/source/notes/train_your_own_model.rst

     python demo_for_easyreg_train.py -o=./demo_training -dtn=oai -tn=training_on_3_cases_resume -ts=./demo_settings/mermaid/training_on_3_cases  -g=0

+.. _training-settings-label:

 Training Settings
 __________________

-Because this project involves two repositories, the EasyReg and the Mermaid.
-There are two json files needed to be set: ``cur_task_setting.json`` for EasyReg and  ``mermaid_nonp_settings.json`` for Mermaid.
-Here we would provide documents on both json files.
-The corresponding demos can be found in **demo** directory.
+In this section, we would provide comment files for EasyReg json setting file and Mermaid json setting files.

 Settings for EasyReg
 ^^^^^^^^^^^^^^^^^^^^^

-The detailed training settings can be found in ``cur_task_setting_comment.json``, which is shared by all mermaid-based models.
+The detailed comments on EasyReg settings can be found in ``cur_task_setting_comment.json``, which is shared by all mermaid-based models.

 .. code::